 The Company recognises that is has a corporate responsibility to carry out its operations whilst minimising its impact on the environment.
 As a result of this, the Company has gone through a rigorous audit process and has been awarded ISO14001 certification.
 ISO14001 is an internationally recognised environmental management system (EMS) standard, providing a model for companies to follow to create and achieve their policy.
 Focusing on the issues that really matter, it is designed to help companies achieve consistent environmental regulatory compliance whilst embedding the concept of continuous improvements in environmental performance.
 ISO14001 is a widespread benchmark for thousands of organisations around the world that want to communicate to the public and stakeholders that they are environmentally responsible.
-Additionally, during the year the Company has been awarded BS OHSAS 18001 certification.
-This is an internationally applied British Standard for occupational health and safety management systems.
-It exists to help organisations put in place demonstrably sound best practices by providing a framework for procedures and controls needed by the Company to achieve the best possible working conditions and workplace health and safety.

-Sigurd Thorvildsen 18 April 2016
+Sigurd Thorvildsen 24 April 2015